-The same goes for heavily-scented plants.
-Herb gardens contain a lot of great options, and planting some sage or chives among your flowers may help reduce the risk of them getting nibbled on.
+The same goes for heavily aromatic plants.
+Herb gardens contain a lot of great options that deer dislike.
+For example, planting some sage or chives among your flowers may help reduce the risk of them getting nibbled on.
 But just as a starving human will eat out of a garbage can, a starving deer will hold its nose and dive on in.

 Of course, when it comes to natural deer control, wise planting is all about making the food unappetizing.
 You can use a garlic pepper spray (with or without hot peppers) to help protect edible plants.

 A Sound Solution

 Ahh, the joys of a deer chaser!
-Often seen as iconic of Japanese gardens, the deer chaser is a simple device that serves as a water feature and creates an almost meditative sound that will scare deer.
+Often seen in Japanese gardens, the deer chaser is a simple device that serves as a water feature.
+It creates an almost meditative sound that will scare deer and other critters.

 To make one, you will need a water pump, a large stone, and some bamboo.
 Water is pumped onto a bamboo chute (or the chute is added to an existing water feature).
 At the end of the chute is a large piece of bamboo, with a pivot added to it.

 Bamboo has natural barriers between segments.
-This barrier should be located past the pivot point on the longer side, with the pivot being 2/3 or further along the pole towards the open end.
+This barrier should be located past the pivot point on the longer side.
+Place the pivot 2/3 or further along the pole towards the open end.
 Water enters the hollow tube and the weight eventually causes the tube to tip and spill out the water.

 The tube then swings back, and the long end slams against the rock, creating a loud, hollow thud.
 A skilled craftsman is able to set the pivot so perfectly that the deer chaser can actually be used to tell time.